intelagense/rwxrob/log/2021/04/28/README.md

+## Wednesday, April 28, 2021, 6:42:33PM EDT <1619649753>

+Decided to delete the Twitch VODS so that they don't clutter up the highlighted videos and distract people from them.

 ## Wednesday, April 28, 2021, 3:06:27PM EDT <1619636787>

 Had to push back my two hours of SKILSTAK Twitch streaming stuff to 7pm